ShiCho489/datastructures-algoCpp/lecture7-main/lecture7-main/activity3/README.md

 ## Task 4: Individual (at home)

-- Refer to te following link.
+- Refer to the following link.
 Explain when to use the greedy methods and when to avoid them. https://www.freecodecamp.org/news/when-to-use-greedy-algorithms/

 ## Link(s)